 “There is no exercise better for the heart than reaching down and lifting people up.”
 John Holmes

 Do your kids have amazing powers of observation?
 Mine had selective eyes.
-They wouldn’t notice the dirty socks on the floor, but they could spot me trying to sneak a chocolate bar into the house a mile away!
+They wouldn’t notice the dirty socks on the floor, but they could spot me trying to sneak a handful of chocolate chips a mile away!

 Often times they surprised me.
-They wouldn’t be able to see their lost book even though it was right under their noses.
-But they saw the homeless man lying on the street.
+They wouldn’t be able to see their school book even though it was right under their noses, but they saw the homeless man lying on the street.
 The one I walked past without a second glance.

 “Mom why is that man lying on the street?
 Where does he live mom?
 Is he hungry?
 Why doesn’t anyone help him Mom?”